Straight to the Point

 There are a ton of blenders out there at various price ranges, but for this test, I focused on high-powered blenders: blenders with a peak horsepower rating of at least two.
 I also set a price cap at $500, which priced out a few of BlendTec's, Vitamix's, and Waring's most expensive models.

-I'll get into the details of the testing, but first here's a quick glance at the three winners.
+I'll get into the details of the testing, but first here's a quick glance at the two (still available) winners.

 |Key Specs for Our Favorite High-End Blenders|

 |Vitamix 5200||BlendTec Designer|

 |Controls||4/4 (true anolog)||3.5/4 (simulated analog with presets)|

 |Noise||Very Loud||Moderately Loud|

 |Automatic Smoothie Button||N/A||2.5/4|

 |Best Features||Largest analog control range, easiest operation, best lid||Sleek touchscreen, super-side jar, best looking, easiest to clean|

 |Worst Features||Very large, hard to scrape bottom, no preset functions, loudest||Lots of splashing during blend, no tamper, lots of dripping during pours|

 |Warranty||7-Year Limited (Included) or 10-Year Extended ($75)||8-Year Limted|